GnikDroy/0x2048/README.md

 ## Creating the documentation.

-The project used Doxygen for managing it's documentation.
+The project uses Doxygen for managing it's documentation.

 If you wish to read the documentation install doxygen.